ryans2014/MtLib/README.md

 * Function return and exception are neglected.

-* Note: Both function f and Argument list are passed either by value (or pointer value) or by r-reference.
-Passing a l-value/l-reference to the argument list will lead to a copy of the objet.
+* Note: Both function f and Argument list are passed by value (or pointer value).
+Passing a reference to the argument list will lead to a copy of the objet.
 Therefore, changes made to the object is no longer visible to the caller.
-The rule of thumb is: always use a pointer argument if you intend to pass by l-reference.
+The rule of thumb is: always use a pointer argument if you intend to pass by reference.
 See more details in the limitation section.

 ```C++